 - Different teams will use different terminology for the same motions.
 That means you could see these same motions called different names depending on the system.

-Motion has been around forever, but the modern jet sweep play is credited to being invented by Bob Stitts from Colorado School of Mines in 2003.
-He incorporated the idea out of a shotgun formation and it spread throughout the college ranks immediately after.
+Motion has been around forever, but the modern jet sweep play is credited to being invented by Bob Stitts from the Colorado School of Mines in 2003.
+He incorporated the idea out of a shotgun formation, and it spread throughout the college ranks immediately after.